rzafiamy/ollama-proxy-service/README.md

 ## Port Usage
 -------------------
 By default, the proxy service listens on port 11433.
 You can change this by modifying the `default_port` in the `config.yaml` file.

+In addition to that, you may have to update this also in `run.sh` and `setup.sh`.

 ## Rate Limit